Verified July 2026 · Cited to primary sources

 Grade APT-141

-One of only two FDA-approved peptides in this space — proven to raise sexual desire in premenopausal women, but the benefit is modest and the off-label hype outruns it.
+An FDA-approved peptide drug, not a research chemical.
+Proven to raise sexual desire in premenopausal women, but the benefit is modest and the off-label hype outruns it.

 The monthly peptide evidence brief.